Work against racism

 Progress

-The RASG has taken a number of steps to progress the RANZPs anti-racism work;
+The RASG has taken a number of steps to progress the RANZPs anti-racism work.

-- Provide a symposium at Congress 2024 regarding the RANZCP anti-racism work (complete - 2024 Congress book of abstracts [PDF; 749KB])
+- Symposium at Congress 2024 regarding the RANZCP anti-racism work (complete - 2024 Congress book of abstracts [PDF; 749KB]).

-- Provide a symposium at Congress 2025 (ongoing),
+- Symposium at Congress 2025 (completed).

 - Position Statement 42: Acknowledging the Stolen Generations and Apology for the role played by psychiatrists in the Stolen Generations